 - 2) Once you have picked someone you would like to work with, go to see them during their office hours or email them to make an appointment. - 3) When you meet with the professor, think of it as a job interview!
-Bring your resume and your transcript and be prepared to talk about why you're interested in their research and how your interests and experience can contribute to the project. - 4) Once a faculty member agrees to have you work with them, the MANE Student Services Office in JEC 2012 to complete the URP paperwork. - 5) URPs can be done for pay or for credit.
-Additional information about the program and downloadable application forms may be found on the Office of Undergraduate Education web site: https://info.rpi.edu/undergraduate-research
+Bring your resume and your transcript and be prepared to talk about why you're interested in their research and how your interests and experience can contribute to the project. - 4) Once a faculty member agrees to have you work with them, stop by the MANE Student Services Office in JEC 2012 to complete the URP paperwork.

+URPs can be done for pay, for credit, or simply for the research experience.
+Additional information about the program and downloadable application forms may be found on the Office of Undergraduate Education web site: undergrad.rpi.edu